• Skip to primary navigation

 Ingredients Required

 Oats: Use quick, whole, or instant oats for making the powder.
 You can use oats flour as well.
-If you buy a packet of quick oats for this cutlet recipe, do try my oats khichdi and oats chilla.
-They are damn delicious.
+If you buy a packet of rolled oats for this cutlet recipe, do try my oats khichdi, homemade oat milk, or oats chilla.

 Walnuts: Make sure they are not rancid otherwise, the cutlet might taste bitter.
 If you are allergic to nuts, skip adding them.